 frames and textured surfaces adds elegance.
 This idea keeps the dining room

 calm yet visually engaging, perfect for those who prefer understated luxury.
+Stick to muted greens

 and neutral backgrounds for a refined look.
 Oversized botanical pieces work